Before 9/11, I sent others flying and roamed the globe myself. Cheaper and safer travel prevailed.

 My travels took me to where Yugoslavia still carried on as Yugoslavia.
 Dubrovnik boasted squeaky clean cobblestone streets.
 One of their churches had eerily stood still for centuries, or, so it seemed.
 Previous earthquakes didn't bring it tumbling down.
 I remember this city with its drawbridge, as oh, so clean, and the Adriatic coast as lush and so scenic...and the Mostar bridge before the bombing.

 I cruised the Atlantic through Puerto Rico to the Virgin Islands where Bluebeard did his uglies.
+Hurricanes have devastated these pieces of paradise since then.

 Israel stood well guarded, and Tel-Aviv had not been bombed yet.
 Having won a trip, I went alone and stayed for a month.
 The desert flowers covered the landscape in full bloom.
 They told me this only happens once a year.
 Pondering on when Jesus walked on it, I crossed the Sea of Galilee on a ferry boat.
 I walked Nazareth streets and observed where Jesus lived.
 I slept in the convent on Mt.
 Carmel and prayed in a chapel in a cave where Elijah himself stayed and prayed.